limearch/sniper/README.md

 </p>
 </div>

 ---

-**SNIPER** is not just a collection of scripts; it's a complete ecosystem that merges the power of high-performance compiled C utilities with the flexibility of robust Python scripts.
+**SNIPER** is not just a collection of scripts; it's a complete ecosystem that merges the power of high-performance compiled C/C++ utilities with the flexibility of robust Python scripts.
 It's all wrapped in a unified framework designed to deliver an unparalleled command-line experience.

 ---